liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-search-schema.md

 > [!IMPORTANT]
 > Auto-generated managed properties are case-sensitive.
 When accessing auto-generated managed properties, such as through a REST query, verify that the casing is correct.
 If the casing is incorrect, no value will be returned.
 >
 > When the implicit mapping between an auto-generated crawled property and its corresponding auto-generated managed property is modified, the implicit mapping is disrupted.
 For example, when the auto-generated crawled property is mapped to another explicit managed property or the auto-generated managed property is mapped to another explicit crawled property, the implicit mapping is disrupted.
-Following a reindex, both the auto-generated crawled property and auto-generated managed property will be removed.
+Following a reindex, both the auto-generated crawled property and auto-generated managed property are removed.

 ### Refine on managed properties
 <a name="__toc351360838"> </a>